Revisiting L1 Loss in Super-Resolution: A Probabilistic View and Beyond: Analysis

-From the view of Eq.(\ref{eq:noise2noise}), $\ell_\mathbb{E}$ is also in the form of adding some (data-adaptive) noise to HR images.
-However, \textit{for Eq.(\ref{main_loss}), we allow the backprop through $|\mathbf{\hat{y}}-\bm\mu|$ instead of regarding it as a scaling factor}, which contributes to the following property: For any $\mathbf{z}\sim\mathcal{N}(0,1)$, we have
+From the view of Equation (\ref{eq:noise2noise}), $\ell_\mathbb{E}$ is also in the form of adding some (data-adaptive) noise to HR images.
+However, \textit{for Equation (\ref{main_loss}), we allow the backprop through $|\mathbf{\hat{y}}-\bm\mu|$ instead of regarding it as a scaling factor}, which contributes to the following property: